Hardness of Noise-Free Learning for Two-Hidden-Layer Neural Networks: Introduction

 In recent years, this question has received renewed interest from the security and privacy communities in light of \emph{model extraction attacks}, which attempt to reverse-engineer neural networks found in publicly deployed systems \cite{TramerZJRR16,MilliSDH19,Papernot,JagielskiCBKP20,RolnickK20,JWZ20,daniely2021exact}.
 Recent work \cite{chen2021efficiently} has shown that in this model, there is an efficient algorithm for learning arbitrary one-hidden-layer ReLU networks that is truly polynomial in all relevant parameters.
 We show that under plausible cryptographic assumptions about the existence of simple pseudorandom function (PRF) families (see Section~\ref{sec:query}) which may themselves be based on standard number theoretic or lattice-based cryptographic assumptions, such a guarantee is impossible for general \emph{constant-depth} ReLU networks.

-\begin{theorem}[Membership query hardness (informal), see \cref{thm:model_hardness}] If either the decisional Diffie--Hellman or the Learning with Errors assumptions holds, then the class of $\poly(d)$-sized constant-depth ReLU networks from $\R^d$ to $\R$ is not learnable up to small constant squared loss $\epsilon$ over $\calN(0,\Id_d)$ even using membership queries over all of $\R^d$. \end{theorem}
+\begin{theorem}[Label query hardness (informal), see \cref{thm:model_hardness}] If either the decisional Diffie--Hellman or the Learning with Errors assumption holds, then the class of $\poly(d)$-sized constant-depth ReLU networks from $\R^d$ to $\R$ is not learnable up to small constant squared loss $\epsilon$ over $\calN(0,\Id_d)$ even using label queries over all of $\R^d$. \end{theorem}

-Note that the connection between pseudorandom function families and hardness of learning from membership queries over \emph{discrete domains} is a well-known connection dating back to Valiant~\cite{valiant1984theory}.
+Note that the connection between PRFs and hardness of learning from label queries over \emph{discrete domains} is a well-known connection dating back to Valiant~\cite{valiant1984theory}.
 To our knowledge, however, Theorem~\ref{thm:model_informal} is the first hardness result for query learning over continuous domains.